November 6, 2024

 Joe Flaherty as Guy Caballero, Count Floyd, and Floyd Robertson

-I've posted a depressing number of obituaries here over the last seven months—for Marty Krofft, Norman Lear, Richard Lewis, Barbara Rush—and today's dispatch adds another name to that sad roster: Joe Flaherty.
+Over the last several months I've posted obituaries here for Marty Krofft and Barbara Rush.
+Today's dispatch adds another name to that sad roster: Joe Flaherty.

 My life-long love for absurdist humor can be traced back to a few sources: Mad Magazine, Monty Python's Flying Circus, Saturday Night Live, and Second City Television, or SCTV.